 He is currently Clinical Professor of Psychiatry at the State University of New York at Buffalo.
 He has authored more than 500 scientific papers and performed groundbreaking research in several fields.
 He has introduced a novel psychotherapeutic approach – which has been manualized – for increasing psychological well-being (Well-Being Therapy), the sequential model for combining pharmacotherapy and psychotherapy, the concept of staging in psychiatry, a new method of classification of psychosomatic distress (the Diagnostic Criteria for Psychosomatic Research), the concept of oppositional tolerance with antidepressant treatment and the clinimetric approach to psychiatric evaluation.

-Since 1992, he is Editor-in-Chief of Psychotherapy and Psychosomatics, a journal published by Karger that, with its current impact factor of 13.74, ranks fourth among the SCI psychology journals (but it is the first of those publishing original research), and fourth also in the psychiatry ranking.
+Since 1992, he is Editor-in-Chief of Psychotherapy and Psychosomatics, a journal published by Karger that, with its current impact factor of 17.659.
 His current h index is in the sixties, with more than 12,000 citations.